Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models

-Inferring the location and properties of underlying latent events is often of scientific interest.
+The set of underlying latent events is often of scientific interest.
+For example, we may want to relate a neuron's burst times to a sensory stimulus or behavioral covariate.
 However, this can be challenging from a statistical perspective, since neither the number of latent events nor their locations are known.
-Traditionally, inference and estimation in \glspl{NSP} has been approached with \gls{RJMCMC} algorithms, which use birth and death moves \citep{Green2003} to address this trans-dimensional inference problem~\citep{Moller2003}.
+Traditionally, inference and estimation in \glspl{NSP} has been approached with \gls{RJMCMC} algorithms~\citep{Green2003}, which use birth and death moves to address this trans-dimensional inference problem~\citep{Moller2003}.
 However, in practice, \gls{RJMCMC} can suffer from high rejection rates, sacrificing performance unless proposals are carefully crafted.
-Alternatively, there a number of specialized algorithms based on minimum contrast estimation, which optimize the parameters of the \gls{NSP} to match statistics of the data, such as Ripley's K-function~\citep{Ripley1977-yo} or the pair correlation function~\citep{Bartlett1963-gh,Cressie1993-tq,Stoyan1996-tf,Moller2003,Waagepetersen2007-ar,Diggle2013-sg,Baddeley2015-mq}.
-Though these estimators may be asymptotically consistent, they may produce biased estimates with finite sample sizes, and their theoretical properties are still an area of study.
-Further, obtaining closed-form expressions for these second-order statistics often requires strong assumptions about the parametric form of the \gls{NSP}.
-For example, several methods assume that clusters are spatially isotropic and of equal size in expectation \citep{Tanaka2008}, and subsequent research has aimed to relax these constraints \citep{Tanaka2014, Moller2014}.
+Alternatively, there are a number of specialized algorithms based on minimum contrast estimation, which optimize the parameters of the \gls{NSP} to match statistics of the data, such as Ripley's K-function~\citep{Ripley1977-yo} or the pair correlation function~\citep{Bartlett1963-gh,Cressie1993-tq,Stoyan1996-tf,Waagepetersen2007-ar,Diggle2013-sg,Baddeley2015-mq}.
+However, obtaining closed-form expressions for these second-order statistics often requires strong assumptions about the parametric form of the \gls{NSP}~\citep{Tanaka2014, Moller2014}.